yanfonseca/mytutorials/README.md

 # Introduction to Shell

-This content is a brief way to learn and review some basic and expert commands to make your daily data manipulation easier and productive.
+This content is a brief way to learn and review some basic and expert commands to make my and your daily data manipulation easier and productive.

-## Cheking installation
+### Cheking installation
 * which - Used with a program.
    - which bash.
 It prints where bash is installed.
    - program -v or program --version.
 It prints the program's version.

-## Special characters
+### Special characters
 * ..    : The directory above the one you are.
 * .     : Current directory.

-#UPDATE HERE
 * ~     : Home directory. // COMO ALTERAR O HOME DIRECTORY?

 ## Wildcards: